Best Things to Do in Sapporo

-a.k.a.
-Red Brick Office is the symbolic building of the city and used to serve as a government office for about 80 years.
-Visitors can enter the building for free for exhibits and tourist information.
+The Former Hokkaido Government Office (北海道庁旧本庁舎) a.k.a. the Red Brick Office is a symbolic landmark of the city which used to serve as a government office for about 80 years.
+The building was constructed in 1888 with the American neo-baroque style architecture.
+Seasonal flowers such as cherry blossoms and lilac and greenery are displayed at the garden in front of the building.
+Visitors can enter inside the building for free for exhibits and tourist information.

 Hours: 8:45~17:30 (closed on Sat&Sun)

-the biggest red light district in Hokkaido and there are hundreds of bars and restaurants.
+Susukino (すすきの) is the biggest red light district in Hokkaido and one of three major red light districts in Japan along with Kabukicho in Tokyo and Nakasu in Fukuoka.
+There are hundreds of bars, restaurants, hotels and entertainment establishments.
 Enjoy drinking like locals in neon lights 😉

 Explore Susukino and Sapporo’s food culture with a local guide!
 “Sapporo Bar Hopping Food Tour” by Magical Trip is one of the most popular food tours in the city, offering authentic Hokkaido food experiences guided by local experts!
 Visit local Izakaya pubs, try delicious Hokkaido specialties and get tipsy with locals!
 Check the link below for more details about the tour and book the tour now!